CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

         ],
     )

 Mapping variable definition
 ---------------------------
-Once the AnsibleModule object has been instantiated as module, the necessary parameter values should be extracted from ``module.params`` dictionary and all additional data should be validated.
-Usually the only parameters that need to be extracted are those related to the ACI object configuration and its child configuration.
+Once the AnsibleModule object has been instantiated as module, the necessary parameter values should be extracted from the ``module.params`` dictionary and all additional data should be validated.
+Usually, the only parameters that need to be extracted are those related to the ACI object configuration and its child configuration.
 If you have integer objects that you would like to validate, then the validation should be done here.

 .. code-block:: python